 construction delay log tracker template

 Construction delays costs both Owners and Contractors millions of dollars each and every year.
-According to a Arcadis’ 2020 Global Construction Disputes Report, the global average value of disputes was $30.7 million USD in 2019.
+According to a Arcadis’ 2023 Global Construction Disputes Report, in 2022, the global average value of disputes increased to US $42.8 million with the highest value dispute reported was US $2 Billion.

 That’s a lot costs tied up in claims, legal battles and disputes.